How Animals Survive Extreme Heat and Cold Weather Conditions in the Wild

 Animals That Live In The Desert

-At the opposite end of the spectrum, you will find animals and reptiles which live in regions with hot and dry climates.
+At the opposite end of the spectrum, you will find animals and reptiles that live in regions with hot and dry climates.
 In this section, we are focusing on the creatures that make the hot deserts and semi-arid areas of our world their home.

 To find out more about desert climate, you can read all about it in this article.